Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     brew uninstall --ignore-dependencies libpng

-We also need to uninstall the brewed `freetype` to prevent the rgl package from linking to it (rgl is expected to compile and link against `libpng16.16.dylib` and `libfreetype.6.dylib` provided by XQuartz and both located in `/opt/X11/lib/`):
+But then we also need to uninstall the brewed `freetype` and `cairo` libs to prevent rgl and gdtools from linking to them if we need to install these packages from source (e.g. when CRAN doesn't provide package binaries for macOS yet):

     brew uninstall --ignore-dependencies freetype
+    brew uninstall --ignore-dependencies cairo

+Note that rgl and gdtools are normally expected to compile and link against the png, freetype, and cairo libraries provided by XQuartz and located in `/opt/X11/lib/`.

 Initial testing: